-The features of computer and video games—advanced graphics, stunning realism, immersive interactivity, structured challenges—offer unique solutions to a variety of health and health care issues.
-Whether it's teens managing a chronic disease, stroke victims in physical rehabilitation, individuals looking to be more active and manage their weight, public health officials planning for potential disease outbreaks, or nurses and doctors seeking to hone their skills, game-based solutions challenge, motivate, and engage users in a way that no other medium can.
+As the games for health field expands, we're seeing that the features of computer and video games—advanced graphics, stunning realism, immersive interactivity, structured challenges— offer unique solutions to a variety of health and health care challenges.
+Whether it's teens managing a chronic disease, stroke victims in physical rehabilitation, individuals looking to be more active and manage their weight, public health officials planning for potential disease outbreaks, or nurses and doctors seeking to hone their skills, game-based solutions may challenge, motivate and engage users in a way that no other medium can.

-Through the Pioneer Portfolio, RWJF has been a leader in the field of health games, investing approximately $9 million since 2004.
-The Games for Health Project helps forge new connections between the worlds of games and health.
-Beginning in 2005, Games for Health has held annual national and regional conferences that bring together game designers and developers, researchers, medical professionals, educators, entrepreneurs, policy-makers, and others to share information about the impact games and game technologies can have on health and health care.
+Through the Games for Health project, RWJF has supported a range of convening and field-building efforts that have forged significant new connections between the worlds of games and health.
+For the past several years, Games for Health has held national and regional conferences to bring together game designers and developers, researchers, medical professionals, educators, entrepreneurs, policy-makers, and others to share information about games technology and its application to health.
+The project also catalogs the use of games in health, assists current game development, spreads best practices, shares research results, and explores new game concepts that might improve health and health care.